BPH stands for Benign Prostatic Hyperplasia, a common condition.

 There are a number of prescription medications to manage BPH symptoms.
 These include alpha blockers, which relax the muscles around the neck of the bladder making it easier to urinate, and alpha reductase inhibitors which are used to shrink the prostate.
 These medications have been widely studied and help many patients feel relief from their urinary symptoms.
 Some patients experience side effects on BPH medications, including dizziness, headaches, and sexual dysfunction.2

-Prostate Reshaping (iTind)
+Prostate Reshaping (iTind Procedure)

 The iTind procedure is an alternative to prescription medications and invasive surgical treatment that relieves lower urinary tract symptoms due to an enlarged prostate.
-The iTind procedure reshapes the prostate to allow for better urine flow and provides rapid symptomatic relief to patients.1,3
+The iTind procedure reshapes the prostate to allow for better urine flow and provides rapid symptomatic relief to patients.4,5

 Unlike other non-surgical BPH procedures, the procedure involves no heating or removal of prostate tissue, and no permanent implant is left behind.